near/NEPs/specs/Standards/NonFungibleToken/Event.md

 ## Motivation

-Nft driven apps such as marketplaces regularly perform many of the same acions such as `minting`, `burning` and `transfering`.
+NFT-driven apps such as marketplaces regularly perform many of the same acions such as `minting`, `burning` and `transfering`.
 Each app have their own way of performing these actions and it is difficult to consistently capture these events.